Quantcast

 For some people, the issue might not be coffee at all — in fact, caffeine itself can be a common trigger for feeling bloated.
 In this case, there are several options you can try.

 For instance, green tea has significantly less caffeine than a cup of coffee.
 Decaf or half-caf coffee is another popular option.
-Remember, you don’t have to give up caffeine entirely; You can experiment until you find an amount that works best for you and your digestive system.
+Remember, you don’t have to give up caffeine entirely.
+You can experiment until you find an amount that works best for you and your digestive system.

 Try Mushroom Coffee Instead